projects

 Interactive installation

 An interactive environment that creates sound in response to movement and position of kids within a geodesic dome.
-Uses the kinect api to track the positions of head, torso, feet, and hands on up to 6 humans simultaneously.
-UDP that data to Max and separate this into 4 spatialized zones with designated loops and different interactions within each one; jump to splash in the pond, wave your arms to knock birds out of trees, dance to ask more and more drummers to join in the circle, and draw large circles with your arms to play chimes.
-This exhibition was up at the I.D.E.A.
-Museum in Mesa, AZ from feb 2014 to jan 2018.
+Uses the kinect api to track the positions of head, torso, feet, and hands on up to 6 humans simultaneously and sends that data to Max MSP, which parses that data into 4 spatialized zones with designated loops and different interactions within each one; jump to splash in the pond, wave your arms to knock birds out of trees, dance to ask more and more drummers to join in the circle, and draw large circles with your arms to play chimes.

 Kinect, Max, MIDI, found sounds, recorded sounds, synths, surround sound speakers